Rafael Navarro (footballer)

-Rafael Navarro Leal (born 14 April 2000) is a Brazilian footballer who plays for Colorado Rapids as a forward.
+Rafael Navarro Leal (born 14 April 2000) is a Brazilian footballer who plays for Major League Soccer club St. Louis City as a forward.

 Career

 Botafogo

 Born in Cabo Frio, Rio de Janeiro state, Navarro played as a youth for Fluminense before moving to Atlético Goianiense, where he was an unused substitute in the 2019 Campeonato Brasileiro Série B. On 30 October 2019, he returned to his home state, signing for Botafogo on a two-year deal and being assigned to the under-20 team.

 Navarro made his professional debut on 18 January 2020 in a 1–0 Campeonato Carioca loss away to Volta Redonda, as a 73rd-minute replacement for Lucas Campos; he made six more appearances over the season.
 His Série A debut came a year and a week later off the bench in a 2–0 loss at Fluminense, while his first goal was on 2 February 2021 to earn a 1–1 draw at Palmeiras.
 He scored again in a 5–2 loss at home to Grêmio, with his team already relegated.

 In the 2021 Campeonato Brasileiro Série B, Navarro finished as third-highest scorer with 15 goals as his team won it.
 This included braces in wins over Náutico and Brusque towards the end of the season, both at the Estádio Olímpico Nilton Santos.